 She is passionate about using her knowledge to help producers find practical and effective solutions to meet their nutrition goals.

 We have the pleasure of working with some outstanding individuals here at Blue Rock.
 Stan Cherneske is the Plant Manager.
 He is the one keeping production and logistics moving in the right direction.
-Scott Mackinnon is our lead manufacturer.
-He is in charge of mixing, bagging and is the friendly face that loads our customers at the plant.
 Pat Howard is our amazing office manager, she takes care of all things administrative.
 Please feel free to stop by and meet these wonderful people who work behind the scenes on a daily basis to help keep Blue Rock running smooth.